 The committee advanced the bill on a 14-7 vote, with seven of the eight Republicans on the committee in opposition.
 Sen. Cheryl Pflug, R-Maple Valley, voted to advance it.
 She is one of two Republican senators who have said they will support the measure.

 Opponents of same-sex marriage have already promised a referendum battle at the ballot if the measure becomes law.

 Same-sex marriage is legal in New York, Connecticut, Iowa, Massachusetts, New Hampshire, Vermont and the District of Columbia.

-Lawmakers in New Jersey and Maryland are expected to debate gay marriage this year, and Maine could see a gay marriage proposal on the November ballot.
+Lawmakers in New Jersey and Maryland are expected to debate gay marriage this year, and Maine is likely to see a gay marriage proposal on the November ballot.

-The gay marriage bill is Senate Bill 6239.
+The gay marriage bills are Senate Bill 6239 and House Bill 2516.

 Follow Rachel La Corte on Twitter at http://www.twitter.com/RachelAPOly